superchris/stirtrek-2024/index.md

 # LiveState
 - An implementation of this pattern
 - Not the first, not the only
-- Client code javascript npm
+- Client code javascript library
 - Server side Elixir library

 ---